SQL Patterns

 Pattern 9: Anti Join (Records with No Match)

-Problem: Find all parking sessions that have no corresponding payment record.
+Problem: Find every parking session that has no matching payment record.

-Three equivalent approaches — each with different trade-offs:
+Three approaches that do the same thing — each with different trade-offs:

 Method 1: LEFT JOIN + IS NULL (most common)